The Key to Time

 Given that Kroll is directed by Norman Stewart, whose work on season 15's Underworld was dire, I was expecting this to be similar.
 I was pleasantly surprised!
 He's improved considerably, but still manages to keep things slow.
 He's still not yet comfortable with cliffhangers - episode two's, which could have been both gripping and shocking, is ruined by the continual cutting back and forth between scenes, so that the final image before the credits roll has its impact severely reduced.
 There's some laziness in his choice of shots, and lots of static ones, especially inside the refinery (but, to be fair, the story doesn't help).
 There's also a few camera wobbles, one during a still shot!
 (A close-up of Rohm-Dutt in part three.)

 However, The Power of Kroll does have its redeeming features.
-The location work is excellent, as is the night filming (three stories in a row - that must have been expensive!).
+The location work is excellent, as is the night filming (two stories in a row - that must have been expensive!).
 The model of the refinery is basic but convincing.
 Kroll itself has received lots of flak from fans, but.
 I have no problem with it myself.
 The split-screen images when Kroll rises from the swamp aren't that bad.
 They're infinitely superior than CSO'd giant robots, puppet T-rexs or men-in-suit rats!
 The wobbly walls of the rocket silo are more worthy of criticism than Kroll is.
 However, I tend to agree that the tentacles aren't that great, especially when they're sprouting through the wall, but the shot of Kroll about to engulf the refinery is excellent.
 Which brings me back to a comment I made above - that there's one decent scene with some action.
 That's when the Doctor is on the platform, attempting to use the tracer on Kroll.
 It's the closest we get to a showdown; and it's terrific, with lots of tense moments, good camera angles and a genuine reason to bite the nails.
 If only the rest of the story was like this!
 But the celebrations are shortly over as the blocked firing bay attempts to bring about a new "crisis", which of course the Doctor solves by putting two coils together.
 This is very boring and, in my humble opinion, one of the most pointless scenes in Doctor Who ever.
 It's a transparent attempt to fill up time.
 Given that the story's under-length, things must have been desperate indeed!

 The most disappointing entry in the Key to Time series so far.
 5/10